 During your interview preparation gather statistics on your local authority and its social work departments, read recent Ofsted reports, gather recent news stories or press coverage and check the local authority's website.

 - What do you know about the population we serve?

 How would you prioritise your caseload?

 The interviewer wants to know if you can manage your time effectively.
 This is an opportunity for you to show evidence of your soft skills.
-Highlight your excellent organisation ability - not only for prioritising urgent cases, but also for allocating time to completing paperwork and other admin tasks, showing your all-round understanding of the nature of the job.
+Highlight your excellent organisational ability - not only for prioritising urgent cases, but also for allocating time to completing paperwork and other admin tasks, showing your all-round understanding of the nature of the job.

 Use practical examples to back up your response, for example you could talk about a real case you were involved in during your training and the strategies you put in place to manage competing priorities.
-Alternatively you could use an example from your work or voluntary experience or demonstrate how you juggled heavy workloads and met multiple deadlines at university.
+Alternatively, you could use an example from your work or voluntary experience or demonstrate how you juggled heavy workloads and met multiple deadlines at university.

 Would you be prepared to make home visits?

-Getting out in the community and visiting clients at home is an essential part of a social workers job.
+Getting out in the community and visiting clients at home is an essential part of a social worker's job.
 Seeing how and where a client lives and how they interact in their own environment forms a key part of your assessment, so you need to be confident in carrying out these duties.

 Obviously the interviewer is looking for an affirmative response to this question, but they are also looking for evidence that you understand and are prepared for the risks that come with this particular aspect of the job.